-Digital transformation also has its flip side.
+Digital transformation has its flip side.
 Thanks to the general digitalization trend, almost every industry is now high-tech.
-Business processes are automated and digitalized, and this leads to an increase in the need for IT specialists in all sectors without exception.
-This situation causes serious pressure on the labor market.
-We have a shortage of qualified personnel.
-It is expected that in the next two years more than 500 000 IT specialists will be missed in Europe.
-Given these trends, the answer to the question is simple: talents should be mainly cultivated.
+Business processes are automated and digitalized, thus increasing needs for IT specialists in all sectors without exception.
+This puts high pressure on the labour market.
+We have a shortage of qualified staff.
+In the next two years, Europe is expected to see a shortage of more than 500,000 IT specialists.
+Given such trends, the answer to the question is simple: talents should be nurtured.
 Firstly, as I said, the market often does not have enough specialists we need.
-Secondly, it is necessary to develop skills to readjust and retrain.
+Secondly, it is necessary to develop skills, readjust and retrain.

-Look at the trends: today cardinal changes in the sphere of activity and profession are becoming the norm.
-According to estimates of the World Economic Forum, for more than half (54%) of all workers, there will be a need for significant retraining until 2022.
-And it's not just about IT professionals.
+Look at the trends: today drastic changes in the field of activities and profession are becoming the norm.
+As estimated by the World Economic Forum, more than half (54%) of all workers will need to be requalified by 2022.
+It is not just about IT specialists.

-What top 3 technologies do you consider the most promising?
+What top three technologies do you consider the most promising?

 In my opinion, they may differ for different industries.
-But in general, from the position of the digital market, machine learning and artificial intelligence come first.
-On the second — the so-called computer vision and on the third — a digital double.
-If you expand this list, then you can add also the Internet of things as an elementary base, providing a combination of everything (connected everything).
+In general, however, when it comes to the digital market, machine learning and artificial intelligence come first.
+The so-called computer vision comes second and a digital twin comes third.
+To expand this list, you may add the Internet of things as an elementary base offering the connected everything.

 And the last question: who is the competitive employer in Ukraine today?

 This is a company that can offer an interesting job and knows how to drive people.
-The employer must motivate and give an opportunity to prove himself.
-It’s good when you are motivated by the system in which you work, its culture, when you can demonstrate ambitions and achieve something.
+The employer shall motivate and give an opportunity to demonstrate the skills.
+That’s good when you are motivated by the system in which you work, its culture, when you can demonstrate ambitions and achieve something.